Avaiga/taipy-doc/docs/manuals/gui/configuration.md

    - *notification_duration* (int, default: 3000): the time, in milliseconds, that notifications should remain visible (see [Notifications](notifications.md) for details).
-   - *debug* (bool, default: True): set to True if you want to be provided with detailed debugging information messages from the server.<br/>
+   - *debug* (bool, default: False): set this parameter to True if you want to be provided with detailed debugging information messages from the server.<br/>
      If the debug mode is set, then the *async_mode* parameter of the call to `Gui.run()^` is overridden to "threading" to use the Flask built-in development server.<br/>